UPDATED: Police detain armed man in vehicle after standoff near Heelan campus in Sioux City

-SIOUX CITY -- After a nearly hour-long standoff, police detained a man with a gun walled inside a vehicle parked next to the Bishop Heelan Catholic High School campus.
+SIOUX CITY -- After a nearly hour-long standoff, police detained a man with a gun walled inside a law enforcement vehicle parked next to the Bishop Heelan Catholic High School campus.

 The standoff came as U.S. Rep. Randy Feenstra was touring the Sioux City Catholic school.